Raith/gallery/README.md

   * Preloaded local images have 4 character names.
   * All Imgur.com images at the moment have 7 character names.
   * Directly uploaded images will have 16 character names.
+* Tooltips are disabled on touchscreen devices without hover-capable pointing devices.

 **Note**: Server-side (PHP) is not designed to withstand misuse and does not strive to provide sanity checks for all (edge) cases.